ElsevierSoftwareX/SOFTX_2019_370/README.md

 ./hitime-docker.sh -i data/testing.mzML -o results.mzML -- -d 6.0201 -r 10 -m 230
 ```

+Note that the wrapper script accepts arguments in a slightly different format than the regular executable program: the `-i` and `-o` arguments first, then all other arguments are specified after a `--` flag.

 You might see some warnings in the output which complain about the format the of input `testing.mzML` file.
 You can
 safely ignore them.
 It is just OpenMS being strict about the format of the file.